-Below are some more Amazon affiliate links to my recommendations.
+Below are some more Amazon affiliate links to our recommendations.

-By now you have probably started to realize that there is no single ‘best’ mesh network for Virgin Media.
-Instead, there is a ‘best’ mesh network for you.
+By now you have probably started to realize that there is no single ideal Wi-Fi network for Virgin Media.
+Instead, there is an optimal WiFi network for you.

 This will depend on your requirements, the size of your home, and the amount of devices that you wish to connect to your internet.